International Day of the Midwife

 Marking IDM with a Keynote Activity

 Each year local midwives, Midwives Associations and supporters of midwifery globally develop their own keynote activities for the International Day of the Midwife to suit their particular circumstances and resources.
-In 2011 midwives were encouraged to organise a 5km walk leading up to the Walk to Durban at the start of the ICM Triennial Congress in June.
+In 2014 midwives are encouraged to incorporate singing or music leading up to the world record of midwives singing together at the start of the ICM Triennial Congress in June.

 Examples of ways in which midwives can make the day special include:

-- Organising a street parade and rally in a public place
+- Organising a march, run, street parade and rally in a public place

 - Setting up stalls in a market-place or other popular area to publicise midwifery services and to offer information and advice